Sadashii/Hoopla/README.md

 </a>
 </p>

-## What is GameBot?
+## What is Hoopla?

-A Next.js/MongoDB based notion-like to-software app
+A Next.js/MongoDB based notion-like to-do software app

 ## 💻 Local Development

 To develop Hoopla locally, you can use the following commands:

 - git clone https://github.com/Sadashii/Hoopla.git
-- cd GameBot
+- cd Hoopla
 - rename .env.example to .env and update it as required
 - npm install
 - npm run dev and visit http://localhost:4000